yale-fortunoff/critical-editions-content/content/intro-hvt-2348.md

 Bruskin majored in French at Yale, but he learned other languages too, including German and Italian (he would later also learn Yiddish).
 Languages had long been part of Anglo-American university education—classical languages predominated until the nineteenth century, with the shift toward modern languages growing more pronounced in the twentieth century.
 Still, relatively few students at Yale majored in a language in the 1930s.
 Bruskin's European-born parents had realized the importance of languages.
 This was common among European Jews—the belief that persecution was always a possibility and that languages helped provide an escape route.
 Cultural critic George Steiner, who was born in Paris in 1929 to Viennese emigres, recalled how his father moved the family from Austria to France to escape the growing threat of antisemitism.
 He believed that Jews were "endangered guests wherever they went" and ensured that his children learned languages: Steiner grew up with three mother tongues: German, English, and French.
 Steiner's  mother was multilingual and would often "begin a sentence in one language and end it in another."[^25] Sidney Bruskin, although not matching George Steiner in ability, developed language skills that would be instrumental in his wartime service.

-[^25]: See the Wikipedia entry for George Steiner: <https://en.wikipedia.org/wiki/George_Steiner>, which cites Maya Jaggi, ‘George and his dragons,’ *The Guardian* (March 17, 2001).
+[^25]: See the Wikipedia entry for George Steiner: <https://en.wikipedia.org/wiki/George_Steiner>, which cites Maya Jaggi, 'George and his dragons,' *The Guardian* (March 17, 2001).
 Retrieved March 27, 2008.

 The Great Depression often yielded unexpected life choices: while Bruskin aspired to be a teacher, he ended up a bicycle-shop proprietor.
 It remains an unanswered question why he did not know how to cycle: he was not too poor to obtain a used one.
 While he was a good student, he was not overly cerebral (he was on the wrestling team).
 Perhaps New Haven was too urban?
 At that time, the city was more compact and it was possible to travel most places by foot.
 Regardless, Bruskin ended up with a bicycle business.
 He recalls that because there were no teaching jobs available in the USA when he graduated from Yale, he looked to go abroad and teach.
 On the train back from New York, where he had visited teacher agencies, he met a man in the bike business who suggested he start his own rental shop.
 Sidney managed to obtain $110 from an insurance policy his father had taken out when he was a year old, and that allowed him to buy "dozens of used bicycles" and start his business.[^26] He opened his shop on 4 April 1937 (on a bitterly cold day when no one wanted to rent a bike), but he persevered and expanded operations to include repairs.
 The Bicycle Shopremained a fixture for a long time in downtown New Haven.
 It was located in the Oak Street District, where Italian- and Jewish-Americans predominated.[^27] Bruskin's shop was located at 1129 Oak Street, which is near the corner of York Avenue.
 The building in which the shop was located was torn down in 1961 and replaced by Paul Rudolph's famous and controversial Yale School of Architecture building.
 Architectural historian Elizabeth Mills Brown comments: